-This is the Annual Report for 2018 of ABN AMRO Bank N.V (ABN AMRO Bank).
-ABN AMRO Bank is a wholly-owned subsidiary of ABN AMRO Group N.V.
-(ABN AMRO Group).
-The purpose of the Annual Report Bank and Annual Report Group is to provide information about our financial and non-financial performance in compliance with regulatory requirements.
+This is the Annual Report for 2018 of ABN AMRO, which consists of ABN AMRO Group N.V. and its consolidated entities.
+The purpose of the Annual Report Group and Annual Report Bank is to provide information about our financial and non-financial performance in compliance with regulatory requirements.
 ABN AMRO provides the following reports next to our Annual Reports:

 The purpose of the Integrated Annual Review is to describe the group's ability to create value over time.
-As our primary report, it examines the themes that are central to strategy.
+As our primary report, it examines the themes that are central to achieving our long- and medium-term strategy.
 Information has been taken from the reports listed here, where applicable.
+The Additional Pillar 3 disclosures on our website provides detailed quantitative information in the area of risk and capital management.
+A description of our main approach to risk management and qualitative Pillar 3 requirements is included in this report.
+Other sustainability disclosures complement our Integrated Annual Review by providing detailed sustainability disclosures, background information, key figures and highlights under Reporting, including our Human Rights Report.